Azure Functions Rest API Example C#

 The Get All Products Method

-You can able to retrieve all the Products using this Azure Function.
+You can retrieve all the products using this Azure Function.
 Below is the code for the GetAllProducts method.

-If you can see the function is very simple.
+As you can see, the function is very simple.
 Our method name is GetAllProducts.
-We are using here, Get HTTP request and we are using the ILogger interface to log the message “Getting All Products”.
-Then we are using the OkObjectResult that actually returns the entire contents of our Product list as a JSON array.
+We use the Get HTTP request and the ILogger interface to log the message “Getting All Products”.
+Then, we use the OkObjectResult to return the entire contents of our product list as a JSON array.

 [FunctionName("GetAllProducts")]